 The shame of it the entire situation?
 The best user interface doesn’t ensure the data you collect is consistent or complete so you can learn from it later.
 Won’t this hurt our business over the long term?
 It’s very likely.
 So, what do we do?
 While not a comprehensive answer, at a high level, prioritize your most critical processes, conduct a Value Stream Mapping of it, identify and eliminate waste first, then assess how automation can integrate all the systems and processes that create your product or service.
 Think about the data you will want to study later and design for that now.

 Can we do that fast?
-Let’s go back to our weight loss analogy, and ask can you lose 25 lbs by morning?
+Looking back to our weight loss analogy, let’s ask, “Can you lose 25 lbs by morning?”
 It is important to remember, just like dropping pounds, the key is to just get started and stick with it.
 You’ll feel better and live longer.
-If you would like guidance on how to get started, reach out to our Data Strategy Group and leverage their experience on all things “Lean”
+If you would like a coach to get started, reach out to our Data Strategy Group and leverage their experience on all things “Lean.”

 To hear more from Tom on Lean, check out this episode of our Technically Speaking Podcast Series